Cisco Catalyst Center 2.3.7 Data Sheet

 SD-Access platform scale

 The following tables outline the Cisco SD-Access platform scale.
-The limits in this section are not necessarily dependent on Cisco DNA Center, but rather the model of device and its capacity design.
+The limits in this section are not necessarily dependent on Catalyst Center, but rather depend on the model of device and its capacity design.

 Table 7.
 Cisco SD-Access control plane node scale